rockerBOO/awesome-neovim/README.md

 - [lcheylus/overlength.nvim](https://github.com/lcheylus/overlength.nvim) - A small plugin to highlight too long lines.
 - [brenoprata10/nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) - A plugin to highlight colors with Neovim.
 - [nvim-colortils/colortils.nvim](https://github.com/nvim-colortils/colortils.nvim) - A plugin providing utils to work with colors (picker, conversion) inside Neovim.

-### Colorscheme Creation

-- [tjdevries/colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim) - A colorscheme helper for Neovim.
-Written in Lua!
-Quick & Easy Color Schemes 😄.
-- [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic Lua library for setting base16 themes in Neovim.
-- [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
-- [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
-- [echasnovski/mini.nvim#mini.base16](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
-- [ThemerCorp/themer.lua](https://github.com/themercorp/themer.lua) - A simple highlighter plugin for neovim.
-It has a huge collection of colorschemes.
-It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as kitty and alacritty).

 ### Colorscheme